CasperGrey/Buddy/README.md

 2. The deployment workflow will:
    - Authenticate with Azure using OIDC
-   - Build the application
+   - Build the application with optimized settings
    - Configure Node.js runtime (18-lts)
-   - Install and configure PM2 process manager
+   - Install and configure PM2 process manager with resource limits
-   - Deploy frontend to Azure Web App
+   - Deploy optimized frontend to Azure Web App
-   - Deploy backend to separate Azure Web App
+   - Deploy optimized backend to separate Azure Web App
    - Set up environment variables and app settings
+   - Run parallel health checks with enhanced logging
-   - Verify deployment status and check logs
+   - Monitor deployment status with retry logic

 Your application will be available at:
 - Frontend: `https://buddy-chat-app.azurewebsites.net`